d0ugal/django-urlmiddleware/README.rst

 Django urlmiddleware
 ========================================

-This app allows you to define middleware in your Django project based on url configurations rather than adding middleware globally to every single request.
+Django urlmiddleware allows you to define middleware in your Django project with a URL based configuration, like views.
+This then allows you to enable middleware for specific paths rather than only globally for all requests.

 See http://urlmiddleware.readthedocs.org/ for further documentation.